Skip to main content

 • TPMT and NUDT15 enzymes play a key role in metabolising either active thiopurine metabolites or thioguanine to inactive metabolites.

-• Genetic variants of TPMT or NUDT15 can result in poorly functioning or non-functioning enzymes, which result in an accumulation of active thiopurine metabolites, called thioguanine nucleotides.
+• Genetic variants in TPMT or NUDT15 can result in poorly functioning or non-functioning enzymes, which result in an accumulation of active thiopurine metabolites called thioguanine nucleotides.
 This increases the risk of serious adverse effects, including severe myelosuppression.

 • Three TPMT genetic variants account for around 90% of genetic causes of a poor or non-functioning TPMT enzyme.